wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 With an L7 extenral lad balcnace outisde the mesh we're attmepting to depict a comon orgnisational scenario with a GTM/LTM fronting various virtual and contaiinerized applications and offloading features such as DDoS defnce and traffic fitleing to a deicated appliance.
 Addiotnally, we may be tailoring our soltion for mutli-cluster and mutli-regional load balancing, the latter partiucalrly relevant to the cloud.

+Moreover, security benahmarks such as the Payment Card Industry - Data Security Standard (PCI - DSS) explicitly requires credit card information to be stored in internal networks segregated from your DMZ.

 This example in this article represents are very srtipped down, rudimentay setup of an NGINX Revser Proxy fornting our httpbin workload running in an insatance of OpenShift Service Mesh 2.x; a birthchile of the Istio project.
 Nonetheless, the intention is to more highlight a prominent seucirty feature in mTLS that is becoming increaisngly sought after, although not unique to, in microservcies and service mesh tehcnologies alike.

 *Log4J isn't as aplciable as an SSL vulnerability as say Heartbleed but it certainly refocussed InfoSec teams to finger tight on security.